dotlang/language/doc/RFE.md

 Prefixing function with module name will break a lot of things.
 In above example, processor expects a function `viewHistory` for type T. It does not specify module name because it does not care what module it is coming from.

-? - We can use the same operator for loading modules at runtime `@`. but it won't be able to use `_`.
+N - We can use the same operator for loading modules at runtime `@`. but it won't be able to use `_`.
 So if load function's input is not compile-time value, it's output must be assigned to some identifiers.
 Loading at runtime: We are not supposed to load source code modules at runtime. they must be compiled.
 Any use of `@` at module-level will load at compile time.
 `@` inside function will load compiled lib at runtime. and you cannot assign it's output to `_`.

-? - Provide a command like `dot doc /core/process/net/socket processFunction` which gives information about a specific type/binding in a file. or `dot doc @/my/package/file/main.dot processData` will lookup for that type or function inside modules imported by main.dot or defined inside main.dot, and return it's definition .
+!! - Provide a command like `dot doc /core/process/net/socket processFunction` which gives information about a specific type/binding in a file. or `dot doc @/my/package/file/main.dot processData` will lookup for that type or function inside modules imported by main.dot or defined inside main.dot, and return it's definition .
 It can start from given file and if not found, continue to referenced modules.